Alex-CodeLab/django-base-template/README.md

 - Make sure you have libffi installed
    - $ sudo apt-get install libffi-dev
-- (python3) Make sure you have libevent-dev, python3-dev  installed
+- (when using python3) Make sure you have libevent-dev, python3-dev  installed
    - $ sudo apt-get install libevent-dev python3-dev
 - Create your working environment and virtualenv:
    - $ virtualenv project